mentosmenno2/sftp-deploy/README.md

 composer require mentosmenno2/sftp-deploy --dev
 ```

 Add the commands to the Composer scripts by adding this in the `composer.json` file.
+For long deploy processes, you may need to disable the process timeout as shown in the example deploy command below.

 ```json
 "scripts": {